All in all, the Corsair Glaive RGB is a solid gaming mouse and definitely worth buying.

 Here, we’re going to look at Corsair’s offering in the Corsair Glaive RGB.
-Corsair’s purported advantages in the Glaive RGB rest within the custom PixArt PMW3367 optical sensor, as well as the interchangeable thumb grips, which adds a bit of modularity and helps it appeal to a wider audience who might otherwise balk at its ergonomics.
+Corsair’s purported advantages in the Glaive RGB rest within the custom PixArt PMW3367 optical sensor, as well as the interchangeable thumb grips, which adds a bit of modularity and helps it appeal to a wider audience who might otherwise hesitate about its ergonomics.

 When the Glaive RGB launched, it was priced at $69.99, making the offensive most aimed at nearby contestants like the Razer DeathAdder Elite and Razer Lancehead.
 Currently, it sells for between $50 and $60, depending on the style (black or aluminum).

 I’ve spent quite a bit of time using the Glaive as my daily driver.
-My experiences with it range from various projects in MS Office, photo editing, scouring my music collection in Spotify, and of course, gaming.
+My experience with it ranges from various projects in MS Office, photo editing, scouring my music collection in Spotify, and of course, gaming.

 Corsair’s packaging of the Glaive RGB adheres to the company’s recognizable black and yellow palette but does offer a nice front that folds away like a door, showing you more inside about the mouse.